dmulyalin/ttp_templates/docs/ttp_templates/get.vrfs.md

 it to a flat list of VRF dictionaries.

 This template requires output of
-'show configuration routing-instances | display set'.
+'show configuration routing-instances | display inheritance | display set'.

 Returns normalized list of dictionaries, each dictionary has these keys: